 An orthopedic injury or condition can greatly impact your mobility and quality of life.
 Whether you tore a tendon playing a contact sport or you are struggling with a degenerative disease like osteoarthritis, determining the best treatment option is an important decision.
 There are many orthopedic specialists that can offer their advice on a treatment plan for your condition, but not all may suggest the same options, which is why orthopedic second opinions are so important.

 Medical technology and techniques are constantly changing and evolving, especially in orthopedic conditions and injuries.
-Regenerative medicine and conservative treatments have come a long way in the last decade, changing the options available for repairing damaged joints, treating spine conditions and rehabilitating soft tissue injuries.
+Joint preservation therapy and conservative treatments have come a long way in the last decade, changing the options available for repairing damaged joints, treating spine conditions and rehabilitating soft tissue injuries.
 While one orthopedic physician may still opt to use traditional treatments or surgery, another specialist may utilize cutting-edge therapies.
 Orthopedic second opinions give patients an opportunity to explore different treatment options to help them make an informed decision.

 Orthopedic Second Opinions Before Surgery